| On

 generation here liked to polka.
 I wished that Czech youngsters

 could have seen them.
+The thought

 that I might never dance the polka again in my country depressed